How Crop Insurance Launches Marketing

 Most years, pre-harvest sales make good sense.
 But the anxiety of committing grain you don’t have in your bins yet can deter this smart business decision.
 This is where crop insurance comes in.

-Mark Lipcaman, ADM Territory Integration Manager, suggests thinking about crop insurance not just as an expense that rarely cashes in, but as an annual backstop that protects your revenue.
+Mark Lipcaman, Regional Origination Manager, suggests thinking about crop insurance not just as an expense that rarely cashes in, but as an annual backstop that protects your revenue.

 “Although farmers often tend to focus on the outlier years, historically, the best marketing opportunities are in the spring,” says Lipcaman.
 “Crop insurance gives growers the confidence to lock in profits in the first and second quarters.”

 Crop insurance is based on your operation’s Actual Production History (APH) yield.
 Coverage levels range from 50% to 85% of your APH, with premiums varying based on your APH, location, and the level of coverage you select.

 “Crop insurance should be considered a revenue-adding component, not just a safety net against disaster.”

 Depending on what level you insure, that’s the portion you may consider forward marketing with more confidence.
 Revenue protection lets you protect not only a minimum yield, but also a known price, usually the spring or harvest average price, whichever is higher.